 Fall is my favorite time of the year.
 The dog days of summer are over, the weather is awesome, the leaves are beginning to turn different colors and my grass is turning brown and I want have to cut it for the next six months.
 But, the best thing about the fall is football season.

 I love to watch High School, College and Professional Football.
-For the next several months during the fall season on Saturday, Sunday, Monday, Thursday and Friday I am watching or listening to a football game.
+During the fall season on Saturday, Sunday, Monday, Thursday and Friday I am watching or listening to a football game.

 The reason for the huddle

-I love every aspect of football expect one part and that is the huddle.
-I use to think the huddle was a waste of time.
-It slowed the pace of the game down.
-It took a team out of its flow.
-My opinion of the huddle was that it could be facilitated in a more strategic way.
+I love every aspect of football except one part and that is the huddle.
+I sometimes think the huddle is a waste of time.
+It slows the pace of the game down.
+It can take a team out of its flow.
+My opinion of the huddle is that it can be facilitated in a more strategic way.

-I definitely understood the importance of why a team huddles.
-A team huddles to prepare itself for the next play, bring in the right players to execute that play and give their players a breather.
+I definitely understand the importance of why a team huddles.
+A team huddles to prepare itself for the next play, bring in the right players to execute that play and give other players a breather.

 The modern era of football is played at a faster pace with more skilled players and better technology.
 Coaches have taken advantage of this by incorporating the no-huddle offense in their repertoire.